How to turn your car into a camper

 In fact, I often prefer these kind of holidays to the more traditional package holiday; as it means you can bring your home wherever you go.
 Plus, if you get really into it then you can start looking camper trailers and possibly buying one.
 This will give you even more room when you go on your trips away.
 For now though, you might have to stick with the car.

 So, if you’re looking to turn your car into a camper, whether you’ll be cruising in the sunshine down Australia’s East Coast or braving the damp in Scotland’s gorgeous highlands, this post is for you.
 Making the most of your space is integral when attempting something like this, and you may want to have a look at some additional camper storage ideas if you’re looking to sleep easy in your vehicle.

 1. Start with some padding

 Sure, a sleeping bag is a pretty essential item if you’re going on a camping trip, and it can also be pretty handy if you plan on sleeping in your car.

 But I’d go one step further to turn your car into a cosy camper.
-Because sleep is a pretty crucial activity; especially when on the road, you should take whatever measures are necessary to get a decent night’s kip.
+A proper mattress is my idea of an essential, so look on bestmattress-reviews.org to find the best, and have it fitted into your RV.
+Sleep is a pretty crucial activity after all; especially when on the road, you should take whatever measures are necessary to get a decent night’s kip.

 Track down a soft, colourful blanket and some funky throw pillows to pimp out your backseat.
 It’ll serve as a comfy couch during the daytime and a homely bed at night.
 You could even add a groundsheet to the collection, meaning your nice blanket and pillows could double up as a picnic table for some dining in the great outdoors.